1,036 related texts · 11 related myths · Page 1 of 22

 R. Yochanan said: Jonah went (on that voyage) only to cast himself into the sea, as it is written (Jonah 1:12) "And he said to them: Lift me up and cast me into the sea."
 All this ...

-And thus do you find with Baruch the soon of Neriah, who complained before the L–rd, (Ibid.
+Thus do you find with Baruch the soon of Neriah, who complained before the L–rd, (Ibid.
 45:3) "You (Baruch) say: Woe unto me, the L–rd has added grief to my pain!"
-(You say:) W...
+(You say:) Why a...

 (Ibid.)
 "And Moses entered into the mist": This (his closeness to the L–rd) was a function of his humility, viz.
 (Numbers 12:3) "And the man Moses was extremely humble, etc." Scrip...